nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 - `edit #1 -n Joe Schmo`
 - `edit John -p 98765432 -e johndoe@gmail.com`

-Possible outputs:
-- `Message: Contact has been edited`
-- `The contact will be edited.`
-- `The edited contact will be displayed on the detailed view panel.`
-- `Message: ERROR: Cannot find contact with name “John Doe”.`
-- `Message: ERROR: Cannot find contact with index “#10”.`
-- `Message: ERROR: There is another user with the exact same name.
-Differentiate them by maybe adding a suffix such as [WORK], [SCHOOL], [PERSONAL]`
-- `Message: ERROR: The name cannot start with a “#” symbol.`

 ### Add a skill to a contact : `add-skill`
 Adds a skill to a contact.